|Quick Facts: Food Processing Equipment Workers|

 |Moderate-term on-the-job training|

-|2% (Slower than average)|
+|5% (Slower than average)|

-Food and tobacco processing workers operate equipment that mixes, cooks, or processes ingredients used in the manufacture of food and tobacco products.
+Food processing equipment workers operate machinery that mixes, cooks, or processes ingredients for manufacturing food products.

-The median annual wage for food and tobacco processing workers was $26,230 in May 2014.
+The median annual wage for food and tobacco processing workers was $35,430 in May 2021.

 Overall employment of food processing equipment workers is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.